PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/basic_ideas_and_definitons.md

 All programmeming languages carry out basic arithmetic operations.
 Normally we do not use a computer as a simple calculator, but most programmes carry out some arithmetic operations as part of their execution.

-`cout` can be used demonstrate the basic arithmetic operations.
+`std::cout` can be used to demonstrate the basic arithmetic operations.

 `````{code_example-start}
 :label: Exampleb1